Various Data Sources for Tableau

 about various data sources for tableau

-• Data sources for Tableau refer to the origins of data that Tableau connects to for visualization and analysis.
+Data sources in Tableau refer to the origin of data that Tableau connects to for analysis and visualization.

 • Excel: Widely used for structured data with tables, pivot tables, and formulas.